-The Group Training Officer (or of the Secretary of the Board for at-large members) may commence termination of membership procedures if a member has shown neither interest in the activities of the ASRC nor significant activity with the Group over a period of one year and has failed to maintain recertification standards as set out from time to time in ASRC manuals.
-The Group Training Officer or Secretary shall provide written notice at the address listed for him on the Conference Roster, that the Member's status is under review and that it will be revoked in six months unless the member demonstrates to the satisfaction of the Group Training Officer or to the Secretary a commitment to fulfill the obligations of membership.
-If, six months after the notice, the member has not satisfied the Training Officer or Secretary of his commitment to fulfilling the obligations of membership, the Group or Board may revoke said member's membership by the vote of a simple majority of those present and entitled to vote.
+6.3 The ASRC Board may commence termination of membership procedures if an At-Large member or Group has shown no interest in or significant involvement with the activities of the ASRC over a period of one year.
+Upon ASRC Board instruction, the ASRC Secretary shall provide formal notice to the Group or member utilizing contact information in the possession of the ASRC Secretary, that the Member’s or Group’s status is under review and that it will be revoked in six months unless the Member or Group demonstrates to the satisfaction of the ASRC Board a commitment to fulfill the obligations of membership.
+If, within six months after the notice, the Member or Group has not satisfied the ASRC Board of a commitment to fulfilling the obligations of membership, the ASRC Board may revoke said membership by the vote of a simple majority of those present and entitled to vote.

-Expulsion.
+7. Expulsion

-Expulsion should be reserved for confirmed serious breaches of ASRC or Group rules, regulations or procedures.
+7.1 Expulsion should be reserved for confirmed, serious breaches of ASRC governance documents.

-Pending an investigation and disciplinary procedure, a member may be suspended (and forbidden any ASRC operational activity) by the GTO, the Group Chair or the ASRC Chair.
+7.2 Pending an investigation and disciplinary procedure, a member may be suspended (and forbidden any ASRC activity) by the GTO, the Group Chair or the ASRC Chair.

-A member may be expelled from a Group only after three-fourths of the members with the right to vote in elections of that Group vote for such expulsion.

-Voting on questions of expulsion shall be by written ballot, with vote by proxy accepted.
+7.3 Voting on questions of expulsion shall be by written ballot.

-A record of the number of votes shall be made at the request of any member with the right to vote in Group elections.
+7.4 A record of the number of votes shall be made at the request of any member with the right to vote.

-Any member expelled from a Group shall lose all Conference membership; any Member expelled from a Group may apply for at-large Membership as set forth in these by-laws.
+7.5 Any member expelled from a Group shall also lose ASRC membership.

-Members at large may be expelled by the Board after three fourths of the members of the Board with a right to vote for such expulsion.
+7.6 At-Large members may be expelled by the ASRC Board after three fourths of the members of the ASRC Board with a right to vote, vote for such expulsion.

 Article III.
 Board and Group Requirements